 Animals in Hangberg are ignored by local authorities.
-There’s no vet in Hangberg, no sterilization program, no medical care and thousands of dogs in need.
-Shaygam rescues and treats as many dogs as he can, looking after them in the small yard behind his shack and paying for food from his own pocket.
-If you live in Hangberg and have a sick animal, Shaygam’s Shelter is the only place to go – a shack on a mountain where lives a kind man who loves dogs.
+There’s no vet in Hangberg, no sterilisation programme, no medical care and thousands of dogs in need.
+Shaygum rescues and treats as many dogs as he can, looking after them in the small yard behind his shack and paying for food from his own pocket.
+If you live in Hangberg and have a sick animal, Shaygum’s Shelter is the only place to go – a shack on a mountain where lives a kind man who loves dogs.

-Shaygam asked NFA for help to buy fencing to make his yard secure, so the dogs and puppies can’t wander.
-We bought Shaygam’s Shelter some fencing and then made his year by donating enough dog food to feed the animals in his little shelter for six months.
+Shaygum asked NFA for help to buy fencing to make his yard secure, so the dogs and puppies can’t wander.
+We bought Shaygum’s Shelter some fencing and then made his year by donating enough dog food to feed the animals in his little shelter for six months.

 Network for Animals works around the world to help animals in need.
 We get no government funding and rely entirely on donations to carry out our work.
 You can help by clicking here.